rahulunair/xpu_setup/base/Readme.md

 sudo ./8_motd_setup.sh
 ```

-This script will set up a message of the day for the devcloud user, displaying the available GPU and CPU, along with instructions on using oneAPI and how to get other oneAPI packages.
+Sets up a message of the day for the devcloud user, displaying available GPU and CPU, oneAPI usage instructions, and how to get other oneAPI packages.

 9. Cleanup

-Finally, lets update and remove any packages that can be autoremoved

 ```bash
 sudo ./9_cleanup.sh
 ```

-After the setup is complete, you can verify if the GPU is setup correctly using the tool [xpu\_verify](https://github.com/rahulunair/xpu_verify).
-Also, you can use clinfo, hwinfo to check if the dGPU is enumerated.

-#### Conculsion

-The provided documentation covers each step in detail, ensuring a smooth setup process.
-If you encounter any issues during the setup or have any questions, please do not hesitate to raise an issue on the GitHub repository.
-This will help us improve the documentation and address any potential problems promptly.
+Finally, updates and removes any packages that can be autoremoved.